binkley/kotlin-rover/README.md

 ### 4

-Ported to Kotlin.
+* Ported to Kotlin.

 ### 3

-(Java) Over-engineered math example.
+* (Java) Over-engineered math example.
 Parsing still primitive.

 ### 2

-(Java) "Math"-style works correctly using rotation matrices from the circle group.
+* (Java) "math"-style works correctly using rotation matrices from the circle group.

 ### 1

-(Java) Testing.
+* (Java) Testing.
 Vanilla "C" version (in Java) works correctly.
 Quite succinct.

 ### 0

-(Java) It builds.
+* (Java) It builds.
 Completely empty otherwise.
 This is a tracer release for GitHub.

 ---